-Where a referral has been made to Occupational Health, the line manager will ensure any recommendations for reasonable adjustments are included in the action plan.
+The line manager will ensure any recommendations for reasonable adjustments from the individual's GP or nurse, or other relevant agency, are included in the action plan.
 The line manager and employee will discuss whether any other staff members should be notified - if so, who and how the employee would like them to be notified.
 The line manager will notify the HR manager of the action plan.
 The line manager will schedule a follow-up meeting one month after the initial discussion to review progress so far.
 Any changes will be made as necessary.
 The line manager will schedule termly review meetings to review the action plan and make any changes as necessary.